Azure/relational-infrastructure/README.md

 ## Infrastructure Map Model

 This section unveils the core of the stack: a normalized infrastructure map that organizes your Azure environment like a database.
-Built with Terraform map variables, it creates a relational model that seamlessly ties together networks, virtual machine sets, subscriptions, key vaults, and more.
+Built with Terraform map variables, it creates a relational model that seamlessly ties together [networks](#networks), [virtual machine sets](#virtual-machine-sets), [subscriptions](#subscriptions), [key vaults](#key-vaults), and more.
 It’s the blueprint that keeps everything structured and adaptable, whether you’re deploying Epic on Azure or crafting a custom infrastructure project.
 The private Epic module builds on this foundation, adding tailored configurations for healthcare workloads like Hyperspace or MyChart.

-To bring these connections to life, we’ve included an **entity-relationship diagram (ERD)** below, showing how resources link up—with details like cardinality (e.g., one subscription to many resource groups).
+To bring these connections to life, we’ve included an [**entity-relationship diagram (ERD)**](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model) below, showing how resources link up—with details like cardinality (e.g., one [subscription](#subscriptions) to many [resource groups](#resource-groups).
 This model drives the stack’s flexibility, letting you reuse generic layers for any Azure setup while keeping Epic’s sensitive configurations locked down in its private module.

 ```mermaid
 ---